 When written comments are required for the formal stages of consultation, they should be made on a representation form provided by the council.
-The forms can be completed on line.

 On request council officers will complete these forms on behalf of any member of the public who experiences difficulties in making written representations, e.g. for reasons of language or visual impairment.